HaukeBartsch/cutting-a-tree/speed/README.md

 A graph is balanced if across all levels an equal number of arteries and veines are present.

-Levels are computed recursively using an octree space separation - split graphs bounding box into eight equally large bounding boxes that are in-turn split again.
+Levels are computed recursively using an octree-based space separation.
+The graphs (3D) bouding box is split into eight equally large bounding boxes that are in-turn split again.
 The space separation ends if a bounding box does not contain any nodes or if a maximum number of level splits are performed (4).

 ### Build